 - Very high Glycemic Index (GI), almost 98

 Precisely, brown rice syrup provides lots of energy with almost zero nourishment.
-If compared with other refined sugars, it acts like nothing other than ‘empty calories’.
+Compared with other refined sugars, it acts like nothing other than ‘empty calories.’

 What Are Good About Brown Rice Syrup?

 It is believed that brown rice syrup is a pretty healthy food due to some of its potential health benefits.
-Let’s explore what are so good about the liquid:
+Let’s explore what is so good about the liquid:

-- Brown rice syrup contains simpler carbohydrates like glucose and no fructose at all, which makes it a healthier option than various refined forms of sugar.
+- Brown rice syrup contains more straightforward carbohydrates like glucose and no fructose, making it a healthier option than refined sugar.
 Adding sugar to your diet will include fructose in your guts, which is a total health disaster.
 While glucose molecules are metabolized in all cells and spread throughout the body, fructose gets metabolized only in our liver cells and is transformed into fat.
 If this fat is stored in our liver, we start suffering from fatty liver or insulin resistance.
 Conversely, if this fat goes out of the organ, it will increase the levels of triglycerides in our bloodstream.
 Being free of fructose, brown rice syrup neither hampers liver functions nor causes metabolic problems.

 - Unlike other sweeteners, brown rice syrup has moderate to high antioxidant properties.
-Therefore if you are not getting enough antioxidants from your regular diet, choosing it will be a great idea.
+Therefore, choosing it will be a great idea if you are not getting enough antioxidants from your regular diet.

 What Are Bad About Brown Rice Syrup?